nhalford/Haskell-Sci/README.txt

 Running cabal build sparse-benchmark will build an executable which creates two large sparse matrices and multiplies them.
 The same code in Python and MATLAB can be found in the test/benchmarks directory.
-Similarly, full-benchmark does dense matrix multiplication on the same two (diagonal) matrices, and analogous benchmarks may be found in test/benchmarks.
-The full-benchmark test will output a file ("out.txt") to disk.
+Similarly, full-benchmark does dense matrix multiplication on two large matrices, stored in rand1.txt and rand2.txt.
+The full-benchmark binary must be in the same directory as these files in order for the test to run.
+This will output a file "out.txt" with the resulting matrix to disk.
+There are analogous MATLAB and Python scripts in the test/benchmarks directory.

 The file src/haddock.tar.gz, when uncompressed, contains HTML files with haddock documentation for this library.